mandar-opc/model_server/documentation/InstallationsLinuxDocker.md

 `-v /var/tmp:/var/tmp` enables communication with _hddldaemon_ running on the host machine

-Check out our recommendations for [throughput optimization on HDDL](performance_tuning.md#hddl-accelerators)

 ## 7. Starting docker container with GPU<a name="gpu"></a>

 The GPU plugin uses the Intel® Compute Library for Deep Neural Networks (clDNN) to infer deep neural networks.